Head Lice Frequently Asked Questions

 Where do head lice come from?

-Head lice come from other people who have head lice.
-Head lice are human parasites that have been in existence for tens of thousands of years.
-Dried up head lice and their eggs have been found on the hair of Egyptian mummies.
-They have adapted to be extremely good survivors.
+Head lice do not come out of the air or from the ground.
+Lice are human parasites that have existed for as long as history itself.
+Dried up head lice and their eggs have been found on the hair and scalps of Egyptian mummies.

 Do pets get head lice?

 Head lice cannot be transmitted to or from pets.
 They are human parasites and require human blood only.

 Can head lice be caught by swimming?

 When lice are in water, they go into a state of suspended animation but remain firmly locked onto the hair.
 This is how they survive shampooing, rain, seawater, and swimming pools.
 Risk of transmission will occur with the sharing of towels.

 DNA technology shows head lice to be the same species as the notorious body louse which has long been associated with diseases such as typhus and relapsing fever.
 It may be possible for head lice to carry diseases, but no cases have been reported.

 Should I treat everyone in the house?